blueimp/Gallery/README.md

     // The transition speed for automatic slide changes, set to an integer
     // greater 0 to override the default transition speed:
     slideshowTransitionSpeed: undefined,
+    // The event object for which the default action will be canceled
+    // on Gallery initialization (e.g. the click event to open the Gallery):
+    event: undefined,
+    // Callback function executed when the Gallery is initialized.
+    // Is called with the gallery instance as "this" object:
+    onopen: undefined,
     // Callback function executed on slide change.
     // Is called with the gallery instance as "this" object and the
     // current index and slide as arguments: